 Definition, Etiology, PathogenesisTop

-a) Pathologic precipitant/stress, physiologic as well as psychological, without the administration of an appropriate additional dose of a glucocorticoid (the most frequent cause).
+a) In the presence of pathologic physiologic or psychological precipitant/stress, without administration of an appropriate additional dose of a glucocorticoid (the most frequent cause).

 b) As a result of diminished supplemental glucocorticoid absorption due to diarrhea or vomiting.

 c) As a result of increased glucocorticoid metabolism related to certain drugs (eg, phenytoin, barbiturates, mitotane, rifampin [INN rifampicin], ketoconazole) or hyperthyroidism.

 2) Patients with adrenal injury caused by trauma, hemorrhage in the course of disseminated intravascular coagulation (DIC) (eg, in sepsis), heparin-induced thrombocytopenia (HIT), anticoagulant treatment, or eclampsia, as well as in the case of sudden discontinuation of long-term treatment with glucocorticoids (exogenous secondary adrenal insufficiency).

 3) Critically ill patients with severe diseases due to dysregulation of the hypothalamic-pituitary-adrenal (HPA) axis with concomitant tissue insensitivity to glucocorticoids and a severe inflammatory reaction.
 This concept of critical illness–related corticosteroid insufficiency [CIRCI] is controversial, but the diagnosis is likely if 2 criteria are met: change <9 microg/dL in baseline cortisol levels at 60 minutes after cosyntropin use (IV administration of 250 microg) and a random plasma cortisol level <10 microg/dL.
 Our approach is, depending on the perceived urgency, to wait for the results or to treat pending results.
 For use of glucocorticoids in sepsis see Sepsis and Septic Shock.